Separation-Utility Pareto Frontier: An Information-Theoretic Characterization: Numerical Experiment

-\textbf{Fair comparison protocol.} To isolate the efficacy of the regularization objective, we standardize the training pipeline: (1) unified backbone: all methods use the same MLP architecture (two hidden layers).
-(2) randomized vs. deterministic evaluation: to compare ranking quality versus thresholding effects. \textit{Randomized Policy}: The raw posterior probability $P(Y = 1 \mid X = x)$.
-This evaluates the inherent separation of the learned representation. \textit{Deterministic Policy}: Hard predictions via a threshold $t^*$ tuned on validation data to maximize $\text{Accuracy}-\lambda \cdot \text{EO gap}$ to simulate real-world decision practice.
-This evaluates the final decision rule.
-(3) Cross-Validation: We report mean $\pm$ 1 standard deviation over 5 stratified folds.
+\textbf{Fair comparison protocol.} To isolate the effect of the regularization objective, we standardize the training pipeline.
+All neural methods use the same MLP architecture, optimizer family, number of epochs, and cross-validation splits.
+For randomized evaluation, we use the raw posterior probability vector.
+For deterministic evaluation in binary tasks, we use hard predictions obtained by a training-fold-tuned threshold $t^*$ chosen to maximize $\mathrm{Accuracy}-\lambda\cdot\mathrm{EO\ gap}$, simulating deployment-time decision selection.
+We report mean $\pm$ one standard deviation over five folds.